Russia to bolster Syria base, eyes economic retaliation against Turkey

 There was initial confusion about which weapons system Putin was referring to.
 In comments broadcast on state television, Putin spoke about an S-300 missile system.

-However his defence minister, Sergei Shoigu, and a Kremlin spokesman were later quoted as saying that the even more advanced S-400 system would be dispatched to Syria.
+However his defense minister, Sergei Shoigu, and a Kremlin spokesman were later quoted as saying that the even more advanced S-400 system would be dispatched to Syria.

 Prime Minister Dmitry Medvedev said Ankara could also expect to be on the receiving end of economic and business sanctions.